All shields has the quarters 2 and 3 equal

 Angel, Heart enflamed, Paschal lamb, Dragon, Phoenix, Griffin, Winged hand, Pegasus, Saint George, Trinity, Triton, Golden fleece and Unicorn.

-Port and windows, Between, Watercolor, Proper, Pointed, Pointed and rounded, Armed, Azure, Bordure, Wreath, Charged, Castle, Five, Crown, Created, Cross, Quarterly, Outlined in sable, Two, In chief, In base, Coat of arms, Schema, Fess, Fleur de lis, Personal, Gules, Illuminated, Interpreted, Chief, Langued, Motto (motivation), Lion, Lineage, Masoned, Semi-circular, Or, Party per pale, Leather, Argent, Without divisions, Rampant, Sable, Vert, Crest, Plain tincture, Freehand, Three and One.
+Port and windows, Between, Watercolor, Pointed, Pointed and rounded, Armed, Azure, Bordure, Charged, Castle, Five, Crown, Created, Cross, Quarterly, Four, Outlined in sable, Two, In chief, In base, In saltire, Coat of arms, Schema, Mullet, Fleur de lis, Personal, Gules, Illuminated, Interpreted, Chief, Langued, Motto (motivation), Lion, Lineage, Masoned, Semi-circular, Or, Party per pale, Leather, Argent, Without divisions, Civic, Rampant, Sable, Vert, Plain tincture, Freehand, Three and One.

 Dr. Antonio Salmerón y Cabañas,